JothikaKumar2501/Scam-FraudResolutionFabric/datasets/questions.md

 - Call History: Analyst details, call quality, regulatory reporting requirements
 - FTP Alerts: Enhanced risk scoring (0-1000), escalation levels (L1/L2/L3), compliance flags

-### General Questions (Applicable to most ANZ alerts)
+### General Questions (Applicable to most XYZ alerts)

-These are for initial contact and identity verification by ANZ.
+These are for initial contact and identity verification by XYZ.

 1.  **Identity Verification:**
-    *   "Can you please confirm your full name and date of birth for ANZ security purposes?" (from ANZ SOP, Section 5)
+    *   "Can you please confirm your full name and date of birth for XYZ security purposes?" (from XYZ SOP, Section 5)
-    *   "To verify your identity for ANZ, can you tell me about a recent transaction on your ANZ account or confirm your registered address?" (from ANZ SOP, Section 5)
+    *   "To verify your identity for XYZ, can you tell me about a recent transaction on your XYZ account or confirm your registered address?" (from XYZ SOP, Section 5)
-    *   "Could you please confirm the email address or phone number you used for your last ANZ login?" (from ANZ SOP, Section 5)
+    *   "Could you please confirm the email address or phone number you used for your last XYZ login?" (from XYZ SOP, Section 5)

 2.  **Transaction Confirmation (Initial):**
-    *   "We've noticed a potentially suspicious transaction on your ANZ account and need to confirm some details.
-Did you authorize a transaction for roughly $[Amount] on [Date] to [Recipient]?" (adapted from ANZ SOP, Section 5 conversation sample)
+    *   "We've noticed a potentially suspicious transaction on your XYZ account and need to confirm some details.
+Did you authorize a transaction for roughly $[Amount] on [Date] to [Recipient]?" (adapted from XYZ SOP, Section 5 conversation sample)
-    *   "Are you currently attempting to make a payment to [Recipient] from your ANZ account?"
+    *   "Are you currently attempting to make a payment to [Recipient] from your XYZ account?"
-    *   "Have you recently initiated any large transfers from your ANZ account?"
+    *   "Have you recently initiated any large transfers from your XYZ account?"

 ### Specific Questions (Triggered by Rule ID / Fraud Type)

 These questions should be framed by the Dialogue Agent based on the `Rule ID` and the specific context (`TransactionContext`, `UserContext`, etc.) identified by the upstream agents.
-All questions must be ANZ-branded and reference ANZ where appropriate.
+All questions must be XYZ-branded and reference XYZ where appropriate.

 # --- FRAUD QUESTION TEMPLATES ---

-# (For each YAML block and question, add 'ANZ' or 'ANZ Bank' where it makes sense, especially in customer-facing language)
+# (For each YAML block and question, add 'XYZ' or 'XYZ Bank' where it makes sense, especially in customer-facing language)

 ---
 fraud_type: RUL-TX901